ibm-cloud-docs/codeengine/service-bind.md

 ## Beta limitations
 {: #service-binding-betalimitations}

 {{site.data.keyword.codeengineshort}} service bindings are under development.
-Only existing services can be used. ({{site.data.keyword.codeengineshort}} does not currently create new service instances for you).
+Only existing service instances can be used. ({{site.data.keyword.codeengineshort}} does not currently create new service instances for you).

 **What is {{site.data.keyword.cloud_notm}} service binding?**

-Binding a service to a {{site.data.keyword.codeengineshort}} application or job automatically adds credentials for a service to the environment variables of the container for your application or the job.
-To see the contents of a service credential, go to the dashboard for the service and locate the **Service credentials** page.
+Binding a service instance to a {{site.data.keyword.codeengineshort}} application or job automatically adds credentials for a service instance to the environment variables of the container for your application or the job.
+To see the contents of a service credential, go to the dashboard for the service instance and locate the **Service credentials** page.
 Service credentials are shown as a JSON object, which, when bound, are added to the application or job environment.

 ```
 {